cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - A bad content code should be handled better
  - Bad Content Code Content Scan
  - To Excel for logs
+ - Investigate improved text to speech via https://github.com/jamesmontemagno/TextToSpeechPlugin/blob/master/src/TextToSpeech.Plugin/TextToSpeech.uwp.cs - at least look at cancellation...
  - Deleted Content Report so it is possible to restore completely deleted
  - Refactor the Email HTML so you code send any current type to it
     - Look at setting this up so that you could also use this to create a custom one off email to someone with content?
 So if someone asked a question you could go to your email client, type a short message and then paste in the content block (only a modest gain over sending a link but there is some value in 'last mile' convenience) - I suspect the detail here is getting the html to the clipboard correctly...
  - In Search it might be nice to have the content type on the line with date?
  - Clean up the main window - split out context - consider creating a control?
+ - Could I successfully tuck away a copy of the current edits to help in unexpected shut downs?
+No good if I can't expose these in a helpful way...
  - Sorting needs better visual indicators
  - Should temp files be auto-deleted or live forever?
  - Folder Name in Lists needs to open in Explorer when clicked